-The journey of the Afrobeats isn’t complete without the storytellers, news makers/journalists.
-One of such is Sesan Adeniji.
+The journey of Afrobeats isn’t complete without the storytellers, news makers/jouenalist; one of such is Sesan Adeniji.

 Sesan’s influence in the Nigerian music industry spans over twenty years (20 years).
 For eleven years (11 years), he was the Managing editor for Bubbles Magazine.
 With a penchant for chasing facts and assembling historical editorials and artefacts, in 2011, he became the Executive Producer of Mystreetz TV, the first music documentary channel aired on terrestrial TV in Nigeria.

-He’s an Associate Producer, Researcher, and co-director on ‘Journey Of The Beats’ – one of the most compelling Afrobeats docuseries
+He’s an Associate Producer, Researcher, and co-director on ‘Journey Of The Beats’ – one of the most compelling Afrobeats documentaries.

-In your view, which generation started the new era of Afrobeats?
+In your own view, which generation started the new era of Afrobeats?

-If you ask me to talk about when Afrobeats became a phenomenon?
-For me, it has always been a process.
-First and foremost, Afrobeats is an umbrella name that covers different genres of sounds coming out of Africa; also, every player that contributed to the growth of that movement is part of Afrobeats.
+If you ask me precisely to talk about and what point did Afrobeats become major, it has always been a process.
+The idea of Afrobeats firstly is an umbrella name that covers different genre of sounds coming out of Africa; also every player that has contributed to the growth of that movement is part of Afrobeats.

 The question you should ask and what a lot of people have not paused to think about is “what is the ‘Afro’ in the beats?
-Afro is a terminology to describe anything that is coming from a black man, be it music, fashion, lifestyle, or technology that is coming from the black man is Afro.
-At the point in time when the idea of Afrobeats began, if you are doing beats as an artiste, you are doing Afrobeats but not the one by the likes of Fela.
+Afro itself is anything that is coming from a black man, either music, fashion, lifestyle, technology, anything that is coming from the black man is tagged Afro.
+At the point in time when the idea of Afrobeats began, if you are doing beats as an artiste you are doing Afrobeats but not the one done by the likes of Fela.

-When do you think people will start to see Afrobeats as an insignia to us instead of us being categorized under world music?
+When do you think people will start to see Afrobeats as an insignia to us instead of us being categorised under world music?

 Is Afrobeats a marker for Africa’s time?